 Single Crochet Thermal Stitch Tutorial

 Row 1: Chain any number.
-Starting at the second ch from hook, work 1 sc into the bottom loop of each chain st (This bottom loop is important!), ch 1 and turn.
+Starting at the second ch from hook, work 1 sc into the back bump of each chain st (this back bump is important!), ch 1 and turn.

 Row 4-n: Repeat Row 3 for the required number of rows